Jabb0/CatchAllBird/README.md

 This addon is installed manually by Menu->Addons and Themes->Gear Icon->Install Addon from file->Select the xpi file.

 ## Setup
+1. Go to Menu
+2. Addons and Themes
+3. Select "CatchAll Bird"
+4. Settings
-Go to Menu->Addons and Themes->Select "CatchAll Bird"->Settings->Tick the checkbox for the accounts you want to catchallify.
+5. Tick the checkbox for the accounts you want to catchallify

+## Build
+This project uses minification for the final build.
+Install it with `npm install uglify-js -g`.
+We will need to have node and npm installed.
+Any platform with bash support should work.
+Tested version are node==v17.7.2 and npm==8.5.2.

+Build the xpi package using `./build.sh`.